pratikalladi/cs225-final-project/README.md

 * exit

-Simply type the option you want to use
+Simply type the option you want to use.